Skokoo/ImCurvin/ScreenShots/ScreenShots.md

 This output will appear if the '-shwpld' option is enabled.

 ![4](RTBUS.jpg)
-Read thus if you HAVE NOT YET, to prevent unintended actions.
+Read this if you HAVE NOT YET, to prevent unintended actions.
 Or read it on Mode.md.